opnsense/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Hint::

     This step is not strictly necessary in any circumstances for a road warrior setup.
 However, it is useful to implement, for several reasons:

-    - It generates an alias for the tunnel subnet(s) that can be used in firewall rules.
+    First, it generates an alias for the tunnel subnet(s) that can be used in firewall rules.
 Otherwise you will need to define your own alias or at least manually specify the subnet(s)

-    - It automatically adds an IPv4 outbound NAT rule, which will allow the tunnel to access IPv4 IPs outside of the local network (if that is desired), without needing to manually add a rule
+    Second, it automatically adds an IPv4 outbound NAT rule, which will allow the tunnel to access IPv4 IPs outside of the local network (if that is desired), without needing to manually add a rule

-    - It allows separation of the firewall rules of each WireGuard instance (each :code:`wgX` device).
+    Finally, it allows separation of the firewall rules of each WireGuard instance (each :code:`wgX` device).
 Otherwise they all need to be configured on the default WireGuard group that OPNsense creates.
 This is more an organisational aesthetic, rather than an issue of substance

 - Go to :menuselection:`Interfaces --> Assignments`
 - In the dropdown next to “New interface:”, select the WireGuard device (:code:`wg0` if this is your first one)